Shiigu/quake1randomizer/README.md

 > The odds for which weapon to be spawned are defined below.

+> If weapon randomization is disabled, the weapon will be replaced by a Quad Damage, or a random Powerup in case proximity checks prevent it.

 #### Weapon replacement chances on Biased Mode

 Every weapon has an even chance to be spawned.